metaheed/kolle/doc/data_vault_automation.md

 1. Json as a source for document data
 2. Kafka for event streaming to ingest and process data in real-time
 3. Postgres as a target for data vault storage
-4. Kolle for metabase repository and automation
+4. Kolle for metadata repository and automation

 ### Show me